It was love at first sight with Mr. Queso de Hoja, the cheese vendor, whose, uh, balls of cheese were always the freshest…

 - Using a piece of cloth squeeze the grated yuca to get rid of as much moisture as possible.

-- In a deep-bottomed pan mix in 1/4 cup of water and half a teaspoon of salt, Once the water breaks the boil add the grated yuca and cook over very low fire stirring until about half of the yuca turns a darker, transparent looking color.
+- In a deep-bottomed pan mix in 1/4 cup of water and half a teaspoon of salt, Once the water breaks the boil add the grated yuca and cook over very low fire stirring until most of the yuca has turned a slightly darker, transparent-looking color.

 - Remove from the heat and stir.
 Place the mixture on an oiled surface.
 Cool to room temperature.

 - Oil the palm of your hands and knead the dough until it it is elastic and retain its shape.
 If it looks too fragile reheat in the microwave for 5 seconds and knead again once it's cooled.

 - Divide the dough into 12 balls of equal size.
 On a lightly oiled surface roll out the balls forming thin disks.

 - Put a tablespoon of the beef in the center, double over in a semi-circle and seal the border pressing it with a fork.